ginkoid/plusbot/mathbot/help/calculator_history.md

 Commands that result in an error are not stored in the history.

 Commands that result in an error during re-run are removed from the history.

-## Patronage

-Become a Patron and support the bot: https://www.patreon.com/dxsmiley

-You must subscribe to the quadratic tier or higher to get access to the calculator history.